GBSeeds contract grow a wide range of cereal, pulse and oilseed crops for Certified Seed and Commercial usage.

 As well as these common crops, GB Seeds also require areas of other crops for the bird feed and pet food industries such as – millet, canary seed, sunflower, maple peas and tic beans in the UK.

-Our other main concern in this area is Naked Oats where we offer exclusive buy-back contracts with varieties that are bred in the UK and have been specifically selected for the use in this country for our feed industry markets.
+Our other main concern in this area is Naked Oats where we offer exclusive buy-back contracts with varieties that have been specifically selected for the use in this country for our feed industry markets.

 If you would like to discuss our contractual growing terms and conditions, please contact us on 01284 729200 or visit our Contact Us page.